 Spring: Music for Ensemble, Popular Music

-Summer: Film music, Composition Project
+Summer: Film music, Set Work: Africa

-Summer: Listening and Final Exam
+Summer: Composition completion, Listening and Appraising for Exam

 Winter Snowcase 2021 Performances